vsrinivas/fuchsia/the-book/hub.md

 > A directory containing objects which the component has published for debugging
 > purposes, such as introspection files and services.
 May contain read-write
 > objects.

+**\<component instance id\>/out/objects**: component’s exported structured objects
+> A directory tree exposing objects conforming to the [Inspect API](https://fuchsia.googlesource.com/garnet/+/master/docs/inspect.md).
+> This directory tree is exposed by the component itself to allow inspection
+> of component-specific data.

 **\<component instance id\>/c/**: sub component instance list
 > A read-only directory containing a list of sub component instances.
 This is